 Also, for some reason only the universe knows, David Remnick, editor of The New Yorker, became my mentor.

-I also got to host a panel for inner city elementary students on how I got into technology (by making stuff!) and was privileged to be a guest lecturer for an interaction design class in NYU's Master of Science in Publishing: Digital & Print Media program.
+I also got to host a panel for inner city elementary students on how I got into technology (by making stuff!) and was a guest lecturer for an interaction design class in NYU's Master of Science in Publishing: Digital & Print Media program.
 Both were extremely gratifying because it felt like it was just yesterday when I was one of these students.
-These experiences make me what to speak and teach more in the future.
+These experiences make me want to speak and teach more in the future.

-If there’s one central message of my life thus far, it would be this:
+If there’s one theme I've been following so far, it would be this:

-Dare to build new exciting things that didn’t exist before with your own style, voice, and conviction.
+Dare to create new exciting things that didn’t exist before with your own style, voice, and conviction.

-If it's not already obvious, I care about building products with great design and deep product thinking that help push the realm of software forward.
+If it's not already obvious, I care about building great products with smart, curious, high-integrity people—products with beautiful design, deep product thinking, and change the landscape of software.

 Lastly, I live by the mantra Build Tomorrow Today™ and its five rules: